primer/octicons/.github/CONTRIBUTING.md

 In the context of Octicons, the version number is updated as follows:

-- Significant changes to the library or workflow, renaming or removing an icon would all be considered a **major update**.
+- Breaking changes to the library or workflow, renaming or removing an icon would all be considered a **major update**.
 - Adding a new icon would be considered a **minor update**.
 - Fixing an icon would be considered a **patch**.